London Ontario Real Estate. No Fluff. No Sales Pitch. Just the Truth.

 When you focus on finishes, you are almost always paying a premium for someone else's taste.

 In real estate, this is called buying the flip — paying top dollar for cosmetic camouflage while ignoring what's underneath it.
-Fresh paint, new staging, trendy fixtures, and a renovated kitchen: these things photograph beautifully and trigger emotion at a showing.
+Fresh paint, new staging, trendy fixtures, and a renovated kitchen: these elements photograph beautifully and evoke emotion during a showing.
 They also add cost to the purchase price that doesn't hold its value when the market shifts.

 Paint colours and backsplashes are not equity.
 When it's time to sell — especially in a softer market — the buyers who paid a premium for someone else's renovation are the first ones to feel the gap between what they paid and what the market will give them back.